lexibank/tlopo/out/vol3/chapter12.md

 <a id="s-4-2"></a>

-## 4.2.
+### 4.2.
 Coconut flesh and its products

 When the coconut is ripe, the hardened flesh is either removed from the shell and cut up, or scraped from the shell using a coconut scraper.
 Scraping produces parings which are then squeezed to produce coconut milk.[^14]

 The best candidate for 'coconut flesh' is POc &ast;kanoŋ, a fossilised reflex of PMP &ast;kan-en 'something to be eaten, food ', itself a nominalisation of the PMP verb 'eat', &ast;kaʔen, or &ast;kan in the context of certain affixes.
-POc &ast;kanoŋ had evidently lost its expected sense and denoted 'flesh, inner substance, coconut flesh '.
-The morphology of POc nominalisations is discussed in vol.1 (ch.2, [§3.2.1](#s-3-2)).[^15]
+POc &ast;kanoŋ had evidently lost its expected sense and denoted 'flesh, inner substance, coconut flesh'.
+The morphology of POc nominalisations is discussed in vol.1 (ch.2, §3.2.1).[^15]

 <table>
 <tr>